titaschanda/TenNetLib.jl/docs/src/base/graph.md

 # The `Graph` object

-TeNLib.jl defines its own undirected graph object, the `Graph`.
+TenNetLib.jl defines its own undirected graph object, the `Graph`.
 Currently only used for the Tree Tensor Network (TTN) codes.

 ```@docs